 If you were previously registered for one of our Summer Camps, follow the link below to begin the process of making changes to your camper’s registration.
 Please note that all families with campers currently registered for summer 2020 (including campers registered for Day Camp in July and August) must complete this form.

-If you have additional questions about 2020 Summer registrations or cancelations, we invite you to also read our Summer Registration FAQ page.
+If you have additional questions about 2020 Summer registrations or cancellations, we invite you to also read our Summer Registration FAQ page.

 Do you have any resources for me and my family to help us navigate these changes?